ifben/task2ntfy/README.md

 task2ntfy -s mytaskwarriornotifications
 ```

 You can also configure how early you want to be notified, which defaults to 9:00AM local time.
-If you want to be notified later, you can set that time (in hours), with `--earliest` or `-e`:
+If you want to be notified at a different time, you can set that time (in hours), with `--earliest` or `-e`:

 ```bash
 task2nty -s mytaskwarriornotifications -e 12